NCAC-I test Format | Course Contents | Course Outline | test Syllabus | test Objectives

 1. Grief to address losses from addiction

-2. Interpersonal deficits to Boost social skills
+2. Interpersonal deficits to Excellerate social skills

 3. Role disputes to resolve conflicts with others